lsarah-kl/Portofolio-Project/README.md

-# MyContainer
+# Music Recommender MVP

-MyContainer is a lightweight containerization service inspired by Docker, designed to simplify the deployment and management of applications.
+## Description
+This is the Minimum Viable Product (MVP) for a music recommender system.
+The system allows users to sign up, like songs, and receive personalized music recommendations based on their preferences.

 ## Features

-- Basic container creation, starting, and stopping.
+- User authentication: Sign up and login functionality.
+- Liked songs: Users can like songs to improve recommendation accuracy.
+- Personalized recommendations: Users receive recommendations based on their liked songs.

-## Getting Started
+## Technologies Used

-### Prerequisites

-- Docker installed on system.
+- Python
+- Flask
+- React
+- SQLite
+- TensorFlow